 Compression

 The ball’s compression rating corresponds with a golfer’s swing speed.
-The slower the swing, the lower the compression rating should be on the ball they play.
+The slower the swing, the lower the compression rating should be on the golf ball they play.

 Most compression ratings are tied to the speed of a golfer when using the driver.
 Senior and women golfers routinely play with golf balls with a 60 to 70 compression rating.